Celine Dauverd

 Professor Dauverd is accepting both M.A. and Ph.D. students.

-Recent graduates have worked on Renaissance Italian map making, gender relations in medieval Spain, late medieval race relations in Spain, early modern French religious wars.
+Recent graduates have worked on Renaissance Italian map making, women and gender in medieval Spain, medieval race relations in Spain, Portuguese Sephardi in the Netherlands, early modern Spanish cookbooks, and French religious wars.
 Current graduate students work on culture and religion in premodern Europe.